 Section 4: Education and Outreach

-During the summer of 2020, Vision Zero distributed a limited batch of “Thank You Crew” signs to highlight community support of safe streets in Portland.
+During the summer of 2020 and spring of 2021, Vision Zero distributed a limited batch of “Thank You Crew” signs to highlight community support of safe streets in Portland.
 The message choices included some pictured here:

 - It’s Time to Slow Down, Portland (Es Hora de Bajar la Velocidad, Portland)